RochaaP/Moving-object-removal-/README.md

 downlode or clone this project

-copy all input amages to input_image folder
+copy all input images to input_image folder

 run: